 - Alain Hutchinson, Brussels Commissioner for Europe and International Organisations

-- Marc Séguinot, Head of the Real Estate Department of the Office for Infrastructure and Logistics Brussels, European Commission
+- Marc Séguinot, Head of Unit for Domain leadership and strategic planning in the Office for Infrastructure and Logistics Brussels, European Commission

 Deputy Architectural Jurors: